Loading...

 df -h

-This is the fastest way to spot capacity issues.
-A nearly full root filesystem can degrade performance (writes block, logs fail, packages cannot install) and may cause services to behave unpredictably.
+This is the fastest way to spot capacity risk.
+A nearly full filesystem can degrade performance (blocked writes, failed logging, unpredictable service behavior) and can prevent recovery actions like updates or package installs.

-Step 2 : View recent kernel messages for hardware warnings.
+Step 2 : Review recent kernel messages for hardware warnings.

 Command